 Tonkatsu Pork

-Tonkatsu Pork is a Japanese-style fried pork chop often served as part of ramen dinners or on its own as the main course.
+Tonkatsu Pork is a Japanese-style fried pork chop served as part of ramen dinners or on its own as the main course.
 As a result of its gentle frying, the pork itself is juicy on the inside and crispy on the outside, making it already delectable.
 Add on the tangy, nutty sesame tonkatsu sauce and a shredded cabbage salad with refreshing sesame dressing, and the natural savory flavor becomes even better.
 Tonkatsu Pork only takes 30 minutes to make and it’s essentially a full restaurant-quality meal in one dish.
 What could be better?

 Ingredients